leimath/leimath.github.io/content/posts/gt-notes-p1.md

 For a graph $G_0$ and $G_1$, if it is so that vertex and edge of $G_0$ is a subset of vertex and edge of $G_1$ then $G_0$ is called a `subgraph`.

 Two points are `adjacent` if there is a edge joining them.
 A vertex is `incident` to edge if the vertex is the end of the edge.
 A vertex which has a edge joining itself to itself is called a `loop`.
 Two edges with same pair of vertex are called `parallel`.
 A graph is `simple` if it has no loops or parallel edges.
 A `complete` graph is a graph in which *every* two point are adjacent i.e they have a edge between them.
+A complete graph with $n$ vertices is denoted with $K_n$.

 If $n$ is the number of vertices of a graph, the total number of possible edges (or, number of edges in a complete graph) are $\binom{n}{2} = \frac{1}{2} n(n-1).$

 A graph is `finite` if cardinality of vertices and edges are finite.
 If a graph has infinitely many vertices OR edges, then it is `infinite`.

-$\star$ Generally, unless stated otherwise - we use *finite* graphs all throughout these notes.
+$\star$ Generally, unless stated otherwise - we use *finite* simple graphs all throughout these notes.

 ---
 # Tactics